 Resources from the the Sterling Morton Library

 Interested in botanical art classes or more information?
 Take a look at the resources on botanical art found here at the Morton Arboretum!
 Below the Sterling Morton Library provides links to outside organizations, tools, and web resources to further your research into botanical art and nature illustration either as an artist yourself or as a lover of art and nature.
-Visit the Sterling Morton Library electronic catalog to see some of the titles that are available in our circulating book collection on botanical art as well as our how to book collections that can teach a learning artists the techniques they require!
+Visit the Sterling Morton Library electronic catalog to see some of the titles that are available in our circulating book collection on botanical art as well as our how to resources for the artist or beginner looking to learn new techniques!

 The Morton Arboretum Botanical Art and Illustration Courses - Beginning to advanced classes in botanical art and illustration in mediums from pencil to watercolor offered by the Morton Arboretum.